White Chocolate Almond Cookies

 - 23 oz. bag white chocolate chips (two 11.5-ounce bags) NOT vanilla chips or Premiere white baking chips

 - 2 cups almonds finely chopped (measure after chopping)

 - Preheat oven to 350°.

-- Mix butter, sugars, eggs, vanilla, baking soda and salt with electric beaters until smooth.
+- Mix butter, sugars, eggs, vanilla, baking soda and salt in a large mixing bowl with electric beaters until smooth.

 - Stir in flour, white chocolate chips and almonds.

 - Stir thoroughly; this will take about 4-5 minutes.

 - With a large cookie scoop, scoop cookie dough and pack it into the cookie scoop before leveling it off.